gsotirchos/amcl-lidar-bot/README.md

 ## Overview

 This is a meta-package containing two packages:
 * **my_robot**: A 4-wheeled skid-steer drive robot equipped with a camera and a Hokuyo lidar in a Gazebo environment.
 A pre-generated costmap is provided to the `amcl` node along with the laser measurements.
 The robot localizes itself while controlled manually via move commands with the `move_base` node or via the keyboard with the `teleop_switch_keyboard` nodes.
-Optionally, the package
+Optionally, the `surveyor` package can be used for simple autonomous motion.
 * **surveyor**: Processes the laser measurements and drives the robot accordingly.
 The direction of the farthest measured distance is determined and the robot is driven to move towards this direction.

 ### License